 Pancreatic cancer patients and their loved ones face a wide variety of challenges.
-While the disease affects everyone differently, some common challenges patients face include managing side effects, traveling to and attending doctor visits, nutritional challenges and financial concerns.
+While the disease affects everyone differently, some common challenges patients face include managing side effects, traveling to and attending doctor visits, nutritional challenges, emotional challenges and financial concerns.

 Some ways patients can help take care of themselves include:

 - Maintaining a healthy diet

 - Exercising – but get clearance from their doctor, first

 - Reaching out to loved ones and/or to other pancreatic cancer survivors

 - Doing things they enjoy

 - Expressing feelings through art, music and/or journaling

 - Connecting with a professional counselor for support